prashantbarca/prashantbarca.github.io/_posts/2017-04-20-libfuzzer.md

 ## Introduction

 The goal of this tutorial is to provide a primer to fuzz-test parsers written in hammer.
-In order to go about this, we will look at 2 simple C files; one simply meant to test libfuzzer, and another with a hammer parser.
+In order to go about this, we will look at 2 simple cpp files; one simply meant to test libfuzzer, and another with a hammer parser.

 The LangSec philosophy is to completely recognize all input to conform to a formal language before performing any processing of the input.
 In order to achieve this, for an input, we define a parser to make sure the input conforms to the language.